 The good news is that it’s not nearly as tough as it looks.
 It’s not a tough repair job, it’s just basic maintenance.
 Here’s what you’ll want to do in order to make sure your water heater runs like a dream for years to come:

-Once every three years, do a visual check of the sacrificial anode rod.
-You’re looking for excessive exposed steel wire and heavy calcium buildup.
-If it’s in rough shape, you can get a thirteen inch zinc-aluminum anode rod and replace it on your own.
+- Once every three years, do a visual check of the sacrificial anode rod.
+You’re looking for excessively exposed steel wire and heavy calcium buildup.
+If it’s in rough shape, you can get a thirteen-inch zinc-aluminum anode rod and replace it on your own.

 Call a Water Heater Repair Specialist